DanSavino/mkdocs-basic-setup/docs/setup/setup.md

 ## 4. Choosing your theme

-For some theme templates and futher configuration go to [MkDocs-Themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes)
+For some theme templates and further configuration go to [MkDocs-Themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes)

 This website theme is [MkDocs-Material](https://squidfunk.github.io/mkdocs-material/)